Programme

 First year

 During the first semester at Ghent University, students are taken through the value chain of raw materials, and are introduced to the sustainability challenges of the circular economy.
 Students learn to develop novel technologies to recover and extract precious metals and raw materials from waste streams and learn to create new technologies to mine materials in a sustainable way.
-Students take a 3-weeks course on the process chain of mineral resources at TU Freiberg in September.
+Students take a 3-weeks course on the chemical principles and sustainable technologies along the raw materials value chain at TU Freiberg in September.

 During the second semester at Uppsala University, students are trained in georesource exploration and entrepreneurship, and are stimulated to excel in creativity with an entrepreneurial mindset and innovative problem-based technology development skills.
 All students move as a cohort between all three partner universities in the first year which has significant networking and social cohesion advantages.

-During the first part of the summer, students follow the Resources Chemistry course at TU Freiberg.
+During the first part of the summer, students follow the second part of the chemical principles and sustainable technologies along the raw materials value chain course at TU Freiberg.
 The course covers fundamentals in chemistry of ore deposits, kinetic aspects of precipitation and extraction, and chemical foundations of metallurgical processes.
 Students are made familiar with applications in hydro- and pyrometallurgical processing and recycling technologies.

 Second year

 During the third semester, students choose a major consisting of mandatory and optional courses in a particular field of sustainable and innovative natural resource management.
-Student follow the major at one of the 3 partner universities.
+Students follow the major at one of the three partner universities.

 Click ‘+’ image below to discover more about the different majors.